Boy describes terrifying moment man jumped on school bus, tried to drive off

-CLARKE COUNTY, Ga. - Video shows the frightening moment on a school bus as a stranger jumped inside and tried to drive away.
-For the first time, we are hearing from one of the students who was on that bus.
+CLARKE COUNTY, Ga. - A school bus driver and group of students had a frightening encounter with a stranger who jumped inside the bus and tried to drive away.
+For the first time, one of the students described what he saw that day.

-According to the Clarke County School District, Fred Woods followed a student onto the bus and panicked the driver on Sept.
-6.
+The Clarke County School District shared with Channel 2's Audrey Washington surveillance video from inside the school bus.

-The district said a parent walked over and stepped in to talk Woods into getting off the bus.
-A warrant has been issued for Woods' arrest and police are still searching for him.
+A man could be seen walking toward the bus and eventually getting on.
+The bus driver screamed and pleaded, but the man refused to get off.

 © 2019 Cox Media Group.